openstax/corgi/README.md

     docker service update --replicas 1 pdf-spike-frontend

-## Load testing
+## Load testing for the backend

-Load testing with Locust.io is in the directory `./tests/performance/`
+Load testing with Locust.io is in the directory `./backend/tests/performance/`

-Please look at the [README](./tests/performance/README.md) in this directory on how to run load tests locally and for production systems.
+Please look at the [README](./backend/tests/performance/README.md) in this directory on how to run load tests locally and for production systems.

 ## Attribution